 What Others are Doing

 The NCDA&CS Beneficial Insect Lab has been working on studying and rearing HWA predators.
 At their facility in Cary, NC, they are now working to raise Laricobius beetles that can be strategically released in North Carolina.
+The lab began rearing Laricobius nigrinus and L. osakensis beetles in 2018.
+The first releases of Laricobius osakensis took place in February of 2020.
 Feeding those little guys takes a lot of work and a lot of HWA.
 If you have HWA infested trees and would like to help out, you can send them cuttings to supply the beetles with food.
 Contact Steve Turner through their website if you are interested.

 Researchers at Virginia Polytechnic Institute and State University (Virginia Tech) have led the charge on Laricobius predator beetle research.
-A team led by Dr. Loke T. Kok and Dr. Scott Slalom is exploring a variety of research areas for biological control of HWA, which you can read about here.
+A team led by Dr. Scott Salom is exploring a variety of research areas for biological control of HWA, which you can read about here.
 Virginia Tech also hosts a database of HWA predator release sites, facilitating the sharing of information between different research groups and stakeholders.
 You can learn more about Virginia Tech’s involvement in biological control research and release efforts in this article.

 The New York State Hemlock Initiative (NYSHI) and Cornell University are researching Laricobius nigrinus beetles as well as two species of silver fly (Leucopis argenticollis and L. piniperda) which are native to the Pacific Northwest.
 NYSHI is also partnering with the National Phenology Network to track HWA phenology.
 Learn more about these two projects on their website.

-In addition to the groups described above, the following institutions have also been involved with HWA predator rearing and research: University of Tennessee, Knoxville; University of Georgia; University of North Georgia; Young Harris College; and Clemson University.
+In addition to the groups described above, the following institutions have also been involved with HWA predator rearing and research: University of Tennessee, Knoxville; University of Georgia; University of North Georgia; Young Harris College; University of Vermont; Oregon State University; and Clemson University.